Cloudxtreme/karacell/README.txt

 */
 REQUIREMENTS

+An X86 or X64 CPU is required.
+See PORTING for migration to other architectures.

-GCC is required for all except Windows, for which you need MinGW (http://mingw.org) for the CMD command shell.
+For Linux, you need GCC.
+For Windows, you need MinGW (http://mingw.org) for the CMD command shell.
 Cygwin is not recommended.
+For MacOS, you need clang.

-NASM 2.09.10 or better is also required (http://nasm.us).
-Supports only X86 and X64 architectures.
-On Linux:
+NASM 2.09.10 or better is also required (http://nasm.us) for systems with an X86 or X64 CPU.
+On Linux use:

   sudo apt-get install nasm

+PORTING

 Porting Karacell to other CPUs should be fairly easy.
-You need to consider at least: (1) "-mtune=native" as opposed to "-m32" or "-m64", (2) jytter.asm, and (3) the interaction between FTELLO, FSEEKO, and _FILE_OFFSET_BITS.
+You need to consider at least: (1) porting jytter.asm or modifying trng.c to use some other true random number generator, (2) compiling with "-mtune=native" as opposed to "-m32" or "-m64", and (3) the interaction between FTELLO, FSEEKO, and _FILE_OFFSET_BITS.

 RUNNING